 Ms. Durkovich was also appointed to serve as a co-chair for the Space Weather Operations, Research and Mitigation (SWORM) Task Force in 2014 by the National Science and Technology Council.
 The Task Force was established to direct the development of a National Space Weather Strategy to articulate high-level strategic goals for enhancing national preparedness to space weather events.

 She has taken on a leading role in establishing a community-based program on Countering Violent Extremism with DHS and has also led in the deployment of the IP Gateway as a centralized interface for integrated infrastructure protection data, tools, and risk management functions.
+Her priorities include the need for agile planning and response to the dynamic risk landscape that includes climate change and aging infrastructure as well as terrorism, extreme weather, and other risks.

 Ms. Durkovich has more than 16 years of homeland security-related expertise covering a wide range of activities, including continuity of operations (COOP) and business continuity, cybersecurity, pandemic planning, security and policy standards development, strategic management, leadership, institutional transformation, and communications.